GunjanKadu/Instat/README.md

 ## Run The Application

-    1.To Execute as React App Just Replace Firebase Credentials With Your and run "yarn start" 2.To Execute as a Desktop Application run "npm run build && yarn dev"
+    1.To Execute as React App Just Replace My Firebase Credentials With Your's and run "yarn start" 2.To Execute as a Desktop Application run "npm run build && yarn dev"

 <h2 align="center">Demo</h2>